Differences between Jamstack and conventional websites

 - The browser displays the HTML.

-The application server does not interact with the database or generate the HTML.
+The app server does not interact with the database or generate the HTML.
 Since no dynamic processing is involved, the system load is greatly reduced, and the website can display much faster.
 Moreover, the CDN also speeds up the content delivery and display.